 This page shows you how to set up Cloud Endpoints for Cloud Run with a gRPC backend.
-Endpoints uses the Extensible Service Proxy V2 Beta (ESPv2 Beta) as an API gateway.
-To provide API management for Cloud Run, you deploy the prebuilt ESPv2 Beta container to Cloud Run.
-You then secure your services by using Cloud Run IAM so that ESPv2 Beta can invoke them.
+Endpoints uses the Extensible Service Proxy V2 (ESPv2) as an API gateway.
+To provide API management for Cloud Run, you deploy the prebuilt ESPv2 container to Cloud Run.
+You then help secure your services by using Cloud Run IAM so that ESPv2 can invoke them.

-With this set up, ESPv2 Beta intercepts all requests to your services and performs any necessary checks (such as authentication) before invoking the service.
-When the service responds, ESPv2 Beta gathers and reports telemetry.
+With this set up, ESPv2 intercepts all requests to your services and performs any necessary checks (such as authentication) before invoking the service.
+When the service responds, ESPv2 gathers and reports telemetry, as shown in the figure below.
 You can view metrics for your service on the Endpoints > Services page in the Google Cloud Console.

 Previous releases of Cloud Endpoints did not support gRPC on Cloud Run with ESP.
-Please migrate to Extensible Service Proxy V2 Beta to use this feature.
+To use this feature, migrate to Extensible Service Proxy V2.